Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/sessions/01-R-Basics-Environment.md

 - data frames
 - functions

+* A variable is a named object that stores a value in R.
+* A vector is a collection of values stored together in one object.

 Think of the environment as a desk with labeled boxes holding your data and results.

 <p align="center">